a3f/libvas/README.md

     cpan Alien::libvas
     # TODO: change to hardlink
-    cp -R $(perl -MAlien::libvas -e 'print Alien::libvas->dist_dir,"/share"') /usr/local/
+    cp -R $(perl -MAlien::libvas -e 'print Alien::libvas->dist_dir')/share/ /usr/local/share

-If not consider installing it, as it not only fetches CMake if unavailable and uses it to build the library but also runs the much more extensive perl-based test suite.
+This fetches CMake if unavailable, uses it to build the library, installs the Perl wrapper and runs its test suite.
 See [Alien::libvas] for details.

-Afterwards you can use `pkg-config --libs libvas` and `pkg-config --cflags libvas` in your build script.
+Afterwards you can use `pkg-config --libs libvas` and `pkg-config --cflags libvas` in your build scripts.

 ### Manual install